atilgannnn/Meal-Tracker-App/README.md

-MealTracker Web Application
+#MealTracker Web Application

-Overview
+##Overview
-This repository contains the source code for a Single Page Web Application developed using React JS for the frontend, Java with Spring Boot for the backend, and MyBatis for database access.
+This repository contains the source code for a Single Page Web Application developed using React JS for the front end, Java with Spring Boot for the backend, and MyBatis for database access.
 The application allows users to self-register, log timestamps for their meals (breakfast, lunch, and dinner), and view a table of their own meal records.

-Technologies Used
+##Technologies Used
 React JS: Used for building the dynamic and responsive user interface.
 Java (Spring Boot): Employed for the backend server to handle user registration, timestamp recording, and data retrieval.
 MyBatis: Utilized for interacting with the database to manage user records and meal timestamps.

-Features
+##Features

-User Registration:
+- User Registration:
-Users can self-register by providing necessary details.
+Users can self-register by providing the necessary details.

-Meal Timestamps:
+- Meal Timestamps:
 Users can log timestamps for their meals, including breakfast, lunch, and dinner.

-View Meal Records:
+- View Meal Records:
 Users can view a table displaying their recorded meal timestamps.

-Database Schema
+- Database Schema
 The application uses a Postgresql database with the following schema: